 24. Bring your own food on the plane (yes, you’ll thank me later)

 This is one of my favorite travel hacks, by far.
 Food served on planes is normally highly processed and full of salt, which can reduce energy and make you feel bloated.
 I normally pack fresh fruit (like grapes, bananas, apples) and a couple of healthy meals full of veggies.
 I then eat my meals following the time-zone of my landing destination.
 This helps my metabolism getting into the right time-zone.
-Since I started doing this, I am less exhausted and I find it easier to fight jet lag.
+Since I started doing this, I am less exhausted, and I find it easier to fight jet lag.

 25. Moisturize inside and out

 The recycled air on flights is notoriously dehydrating.
 Be sure to pack lotion to moisturize during your fight.
 It’ll help you to keep your complexion perky and healthy.
-And remember to put the water bottle that you packed to good use and drink up, to moisturize your body from the inside.
-It doesn’t always have to be water, but try your best to avoid excessive caffeine or alcohol while you travel.
+And remember to put the water bottle that you packed to good use and drink up to moisturize your body from the inside.
+It doesn’t always have to be water, but try your best to avoid excessive caffeine or alcohol while traveling.

 26. Keep a pen in your pocket